chapmanjacobd/library/.github/README.md

         library tabs -w "frequency='yearly'" -p

-    View how many yearly tabs you have:
+    View how many yearly tabs you have

         library tabs -w "frequency='yearly'" -p a